Forward Symbolic Execution for Trustworthy Automation of Binary Code Verification: Symbolic Execution

-The symbolic execution iteratively builds up and composes symbolic execution trees.
-During this process, the symbolic execution only keeps tack of the roots and the leafs of the trees and disregards the internal nodes that are constructed with the symbolic semantics.
-We call this object a progress structure and denote it as $\HLsymbexec{\lbls}{\symb{\state}}{\HLsymbexecStruct}$, which captures that all concrete states matched by the source state $\symb{\state}$ execute through the label set $\lbls$ and eventually reach a concrete state that is matched by one of the target states in $\HLsymbexecStruct$.
+The first building block is the formalization of the intermediate results of symbolic execution.
+Symbolic execution iteratively builds up and composes symbolic execution trees, but only keeps track of the roots and the leaves of the trees and disregards the internal nodes that are constructed with the symbolic semantics.
+We call this object a progress structure and denote it as $\HLsymbexec{\lbls}{\symb{\state}}{\HLsymbexecStruct}$.
+A progress structure captures that all concrete states matched by the source state $\symb{\state}$ execute through the label set $\lbls$ and eventually reach a concrete state that is matched by one of the target states in $\HLsymbexecStruct$.